 In 2017, Favorite Co.
 Ltd. surprised collectors with two new figures for their soft model collection.
 I reviewed the first figure, a new quadrupedal Spinosaurus, previously on this blog.
 Today let’s look at the second model, Archaeopteryx.
-Despite its legendary status as the “first bird,” (its true cladistic position has been debated several times in the past), there aren’t very many Archaeopteryx toys on the market today, much less many that strive for real scientific accuracy.
-Favorite’s new model is an exception.
+Despite its legendary status as the “first bird,” (its true cladistic position has been debated several times in the past), there are surprisingly few Archaeopteryx toys on the market today, much less many that strive for good scientific accuracy.
+Favorite’s new model is a welcome exception.

 The Favorite soft model Archaeopteryx measures 4.5 inches (12 cm) long and under 2.5 inches (6 cm) tall at the head (the tail is raised a little higher).
 It is posed in mid-leap, as if it is running across the group or preparing for flight, which is a more dynamic take on the stereotypical “bird with wings outstretched” pose most figures of this species get stuck with.
 I find this a welcome change.
 The figure is held in position with a small clear rod and rocky base.